A Chorus Line: Subsequent productions

 In 2015, the Original Broadway cast of Hamilton paid tribute to A Chorus Lines 40th anniversary and performed "What I Did For Love", with the original cast of A Chorus Line joining them onstage.

-Reports surfaced in June 2016 that a second Broadway revival is planned for 2025, in honor of the show's 50th anniversary.
+In 2016, reports indicated that a Broadway revival was being planned for 2025, in honor of the show's 50th anniversary.

 For its annual fully staged musical event, the Hollywood Bowl produced a limited run of A Chorus Line from July 29–31, 2016, directed and choreographed by Baayork Lee.
 The cast included Sabrina Bryan as Valerie Clark, Robert Fairchild as Mike Costa, Spencer Liff as Larry, Ross Lynch as Mark Anthony, Mara Davi as Maggie Winslow, J. Elaine Marcos as Connie Wong, Jason Tam as Paul San Marco, Leigh Zimmerman as Sheila Bryant, Mario Lopez as Zach, Sarah Bowden as Cassie Ferguson, Krysta Rodriguez as Diana Morales, and Courtney Lopez as Kristine Ulrich.

 In 2016, approval was granted to director Donna Feore to allow changes in choreography so the show could be performed for the first time on a thrust stage, in the Festival Theatre at the Stratford Festival of Canada.

 In 2018, New York City Center presented A Chorus Line as their annual gala presentation.
 The production was directed by Bob Avian, co-choreographer of the original 1975 production, and choreographed by Baayork Lee, Broadway's original Connie Wong.

 In 2019, a Spanish-language version of the musical premiered as part of the inaugural season of Teatro del Soho in Málaga, Spain, starring the theater's founder Antonio Banderas as Zach.
 Banderas also co-directed the musical with Baayork Lee.

-On July 27, 2025, a one night A Chorus Line Official 50th Anniversary Celebration was held at the Shubert Theatre.
+The one-night special event A Chorus Line Official 50th Anniversary Celebration at the Shubert Theatre was staged July 27, 2025.
 Original 1975 Broadway cast members Kelly Bishop, Wayne Cilento, Baayork Lee, Priscilla Lopez, and Donna McKechnie participated, and included special performances by Charlotte d’Amboise, Ariana DeBose, and Bebe Neuwirth, among others.
 The performance was directed by Baayork Lee and included original choreography by Michael Bennett and Bob Avian.
-The performance benefited the Entertainment Community Fund programs serving dancers.
+The performance benefited Entertainment Community Fund programs serving dancers.